Sony-MTK/twrp-sony-recovery-boot-script/README.md

-# Sony recovery boot script
+# Sony recovery boot script Edit Note: This still Needs modifying for use on Sony/Mediatek Devices

 This script will chain load an Android recovery from the FOTAKernel partition.